Teasotea/RPG_IASA_project_2021/README.md

 ## Task

-Develop a game with RPG elements and generate a world where you can where you can rob caravans using Java and object-oriented programming methods.
+Develop a game with RPG elements and generate a world where you can where you can rob caravans using Java and Object-Oriented Programming methods.
-The game should provide an opportunity to walk around the "dungeon", study, collect gold, kill monsters and feel like a hero
+The game should provide an opportunity to walk around the "dungeon", study, collect coins, kill monsters and feel like a hero

 ## The program structure